Krylov Polynomials and Quantum Query Complexity: Krylov Compression, Lanczos Recurrence, and Favard Polynomials

 This measure is precisely the spectral measure $\mu$ associated with the pair $(H,|\psi_0\rangle)$ introduced in Eq. \ref{eq:spectral_measure}.
 Via the spectral theorem, one can replace $\lambda$ with $H$ in Eq. \ref{eq:Favard_Recurrence}, and obtain:

 Acting with both sides on $\ket{K_0}$, and using $\ket{K_n} = P_n(H) \ket{K_0}$ (orthogonal to all lower Krylov vectors), one obtains:

 which is equivalent to the Krylov/Lanczos recurrence Eq. \ref{eq:Lanczos_recurrence}.
+The orthogonality of Krylov basis is expressed by:

-Therefore, the Lanczos coefficients$(a_n,b_n)$, Krylov matrix $J$, the orthogonal polynomials $\{P_n(\lambda)\}$ (From Favard's theorem) and the spectral measure $\mu$, are several equivalent ways of encoding the same structure.
+Therefore, the Lanczos coefficients $(a_n,b_n)$, Krylov matrix $J$, the Krylov polynomials $\{P_n(\lambda)\}$ (From Favard's theorem) and the spectral measure $\mu$, are several equivalent ways of encoding the same structure.
+We refer to these orthogonal polynomials as Krylov polynomials.

 Furthermore, this orthogonal polynomial structure guarantees optimality of approximation in $L^2(\mu)$.
 Any square-integrable function $f$ admits an expansion